alex-n-braun/path-planning/README.md

 7. In order to fix the speed of the car, the curvature of the road is taken into account `fe_rightmostlane_constspeed`.
 For this, the spline class was extended by a second derivative.

 8. In `fe_rightmostlane_constdist` the speed is scaled down to a value that corresponds to the speed of the car ahead of the ego car.
 For this, a simple planning (assuming constant speed of the other cars) is used to predict the distance in the future.
-For the prediction, see `predictions.` and `predictions.cpp`
+For the prediction, see `predictions.h` and `predictions.cpp`

 ### Vehicle Models